TamzinBoyd/Nology-coursework/03-Javascript/Alien-Game/README.md

 - Reset button - currently it doesn't reset points or class lists due to bug
 - Improve responsiveness for grid elements
+- Reduce no lines of code / refactor